 Sundays and Public Holidays all banks are closed.

-Credit cards All major credit cards are accepted at most establishments, although visa and master card are the most widely accepted.
+All major credit cards are accepted at most hotels, lodges, shops and restaurants although Visa and MasterCard are most widely accepted.

 Tax Value Added Tax (VAT) of 15% is levied in South Africa.
 Overseas visitors taking goods out of South Africa are able to reclaim the VAT, which they paid on these goods.
 Reclaiming VAT is only applicable for goods that you are able to produce at the airport and not for any services whatsoever.
 When purchasing your products you should request a tax invoice.
 The shop’s VAT number must appear on this invoice.
 As you are checking in at the airport ready to depart from South Africa, you should approach the customs official who will compare your invoices with the goods purchased.
 Once your invoices have been approved and stamped, the VAT Reclaim Office will refund you the appropriate amount.
 VAT Reclaim Offices are found at Johannesburg, Durban and Cape Town Airports.